uxlfoundation/oneAPI-spec/source/elements/oneDAL/source/data_management/index.rst

 - To extract datasets from external sources such as databases, files, remote storages.

 - To load datasets into the device's local memory.
-Data are not always fit the local memory, especially when processing with accelerators.
+Data do not always fit the local memory, especially when processing with accelerators.
 A data source provides the ability to load data by batches and extracts it directly into the device's local memory.
 Therefore, a data source enables complex data analytics